brandonbloom/test2/README.md

 - Runner can be specified by passing it to `run-tests`
 - Runner can be specified by putting it in `project.clj`

+- Reporter can be specified by passing it to `run-tests`
+- Reporter can be specified by putting it in `project.clj`